krishnakadiyala/NPAcourse/labs/Lab_11_Writing_Python_Scripts.md

 Hello Network Automation!
 ```

 As you can see, it was quite simple to write a Python script.
-It's technically no different than typing on the Python shell.
+It's technically no different from typing on the Python shell.

 ### Task 2 - Printing Data